jcm155/smash-ultimate-randomizer/README.md

 -Option to select how many stage options are generated
 -Customizable max number of players
 -Option to make results appear multi-colored
 -Option to include Battlefield and Omega forms
+-Option to include custom stages
 -Customizable 'ban list' for characters or stages which ensures that they won't be selected
 -Adjustable tournament legality for stricter or less strict rulesets
+-Custom Mii fighters
+-Custom stages
+-Custom character filter creator
+-Custom stage filter creator

 ### Version History: